Flight Price Tracker Websites: How They Work and How They Save You Money Flight Price Tracker Websites: How They Work and How They Save You Money

 Hopper is the most downloaded travel app in North America.
 The company uses a multi-billion-point algorithm to help predict the best time to book a flight.
 When looking for flights, Hopper will tell you if it's a good time to buy or if you should wait for the price to drop.
 Additionally, you can track certain trip itineraries.

 First, enter your cities and dates.
-Next, you will see if it's a good time to buy or if you should wait.
+Next, Hopper will either tell you to book now or wait.
 If Hopper recommends waiting, select “Watch This Trip” to be notified of price drops.

 Hopper flight price tracker screenshot with "watch this trip" option